mybits/ubxd_web_refresh/source/blog/2016-07-22-brighton-ruby-conference-2016.html.markdown

 John's point is that many languages still used today (C, namely) are still based on languages that had a very specific design for a bespoke machine architecture, and this can be unhelpful for developing for modern computers.
 OOP should have nothing to do with the underlying technology.
 Instead, it should be recognised as a technique for deffering logic to make code more maintainable, readable, and easier to write.

 ## The Function of Bias / [Sara Simon](https://twitter.com/sarambsimon)
-- From english degree to software dev
-- Works for public radio that previously was getting a bit antiquated
-- Possibility of treated publication like code (e.g. with error checks, and a defined structure)
-- IDE for articles?
-- Kickstarter for narative IDE

 Sara studied creative writing before becoming a developer, and brought her interesting perspectives on the similarities between developing and journalism to the table, particulary the unavoidable effect of bias that permeates both industries.